redhat-performance/ops-tools/ansible/wiki-wordpress-nginx-mariadb/README.md

 ## WordPress+Nginx+PHP-FPM+MariaDB Deployment

-- Requires Ansible 1.2 or newer
+- Requires Ansible 2.0 or newer
-- Expects CentOS 7.x host (this will work on RHEL7 but you'll need to provide your own php-fm packages)

-RHEL7 version reflects changes in Red Hat Enterprise Linux and CentOS 7:
-1. Network device naming scheme has changed
-2. iptables is replaced with firewalld
-3. MySQL is replaced with MariaDB
+- Expects Rocky 8.x or CentOS Stream host.

 These playbooks deploy a simple all-in-one configuration of the popular WordPress blogging platform and CMS, frontend by the Nginx web server and the